awsdocs/amazon-ec2-user-guide/doc_source/Using_Filtering.md

 1. Select **Stopped** from the list\.

-You can use the following techniques to enhance or refine your searches\.
+You can use the following techniques to enhance or refine your searches:

 Inverse search
 Inverse searches let you search for resources that do **not** match a specified value\.
 Inverse searches are performed by prefixing the search keyword with the exclamation mark \(\!\) character\.
 For example, to list all instances that are **not** assigned the security group named `launch-wizard-1`, search by the **Security group name** attribute, and for the keyword, enter `!launch-wizard-1`\.